 How to Prune an Upright Juniper

-Start by taking out dead and dying braches.
+Start by taking out dead and dying branches.
 Remove these at the branch junction.
 This selective thinning also leaves the upright juniper looking natural and open.
-Continue pruning a juniper bush until you have removed all broken, diseased, injured or dead branches.
+Continue pruning a juniper bush until you have removed all broken, diseased, injured, or dead branches.